vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/17_zeroalloc_continuations_p1.md

 */
 ```

-We previously stored the "parent" node by moving `*this` as part of a generalized lambda capture, and stored the `Callable` itself via SBO *(small buffer optimization)*.
+We previously stored the "parent" node by moving `*this` as part of a generalized lambda capture, and stored the `Callable` itself via EBO *(empty base optimization)*.
 As we're doing to explicitly need access to the "parent" node's type to support non-blocking schedulers and implement `when_all` in this article, it's time significantly improve our design.